Johnny Gildea

-John Thomas Gildea (March 9, 1910 – November 20, 1979) was an American professional football quarterback, punter and halfback who played four seasons in the National Football League (NFL) with the Pittsburgh Steelers and the New York Giants.
+John Thomas Gildea (March 9, 1910 – November 20, 1979) was an American professional football player who was a quarterback, punter and halfback for four seasons in the National Football League (NFL) with the Pittsburgh Steelers and New York Giants.

 Early life

 Gildea was born in Boston Run, Pennsylvania and attended Coaldale High School, later playing college football for St. Bonaventure University.

 Professional career

 Pittsburgh Pirates

 Gildea played in 12 games in his first season with the Pirates, starting 10 of them.
 He threw for two or three touchdowns, depending on the source, and 20 interceptions, which led the league.
 He also finished third in the league in passing yards, and fifth in completions.

 Gildea was used less in the 1936 and 1937 season where he was listed as a tailback.
 In 1936, he only completed nine passes for 147 yards and one touchdown, while having five more interceptions.
 In 1937, he passed for 288 yards and two touchdowns, alongside nine interceptions.
 He was selected second-team All-NFL by the International News Service at the end of the year.

-Gildea was also the Pirates' regular punter during his three seasons with the team, sharing duties in his final season with future Hall of Famer John "Blood" McNally.
+Gildea was also the Pirates' regular punter during his three seasons with the team, sharing duties in his final season with future Hall of Famer Johnny Blood.